Home improvement loans.

 Pricing and things to watch out for

-When applying for a home improvement loan, the prices offered by lenders will vary considerably with the best rates being reserved for those with good credit.
-These rates can be as low as 3.2% APR and are generally offered by the banks (compare bank loans) or supermarkets (compare supermarket loans).
-It is always worth shopping around as securing the best terms and lowest interest rates can make a huge difference to the amount you have to repay.
+When applying for a home improvement loan, the prices offered by lenders will vary considerably with the best rates being reserved for those with good credit .
+These rates can be as low as 3.2% APR and are generally offered by the banks or supermarkets.
+It's always worth shopping around as securing the best terms and lowest interest rates can make a huge difference to the amount you have to repay.

 If you’re looking to borrow an amount less than £1000 it may be worth considering a credit card or overdraft instead of a personal loan.
 Loans of below £1000 are commonly offered by high-cost short-term lenders with much higher rates.
 If you are looking for a loan for less than £1000 you will be able to get a much better offer by applying for slightly more and spreading the repayments over a longer period.